adamkramer/check_first/README.md

 This is a proof of concept.

 The idea is that before running ANY file, it can be pushed through this program to see whether any of the AV engines on VT show it as a threat.
 I acknowlge that searching by hash only isn't the best way to find threats, but this isn't designed to replace AV.

 Infact, for commonly distrubted malware - it is likely to be in the signatures of one of the engines pretty quickly.

+Potential way to use:
+1. I'm going to have this on my desktop so I can drop newly downloaded files onto it as a method to open them
+2. I may also include it in %PATH% so I can run it quickly via the cmd prompt

 Usage:
 check_first.exe [file to be checked] [/stop-unknowns] <-- optional